michaelloudermilk/ml/Device-log-Troubleshooting.md

     select * from mac_aes_key;
     \q

+1. Stop UNMS to ensure we clear it from memory as well.

-Choose you device MAC address and replace it in following script:
+2. Choose you device MAC address and replace it in following script:

     sudo docker exec -u postgres -it unms-postgres psql
     \c unms